Edit online

 Choose your LLM Model

 You need a quality LLM model to make quality changes.
-An LLM model which is both efficient, cost effective and with a high context window.
-From our extensive testing and experience we recommend in general OpenAI GPT 4.1, Claude Sonet 4 or Haiku 4.5 or Gemini 2.5 Flash.
+An LLM model which is both efficient, cost-effective, and has a high context window.
+From our extensive testing and experience, we generally recommend OpenAI GPT 4.1, Claude Sonet 4, Haiku 4.5, or Gemini 2.5 Flash.

-Context is the key here, the LLM receives a project context prompt but it also needs to explore the project, read content and make changes.
-So your LLM implementation and platform through which you access it also needs to allow tool calling.
-Most quality LLM models like the ones above also have vision support to read images and create for example documentation drafts based on screenshots or to generate alternate text for screenshots in the user's guide.
+Context is the key here.
+The LLM receives a project context prompt, but it also needs to explore the project, read content, and make changes.
+So your LLM implementation and the platform through which you access it also need to allow tool calling.
+Most quality LLM models like the ones above also have vision support to read images and create, for example, documentation drafts based on screenshots or to generate alternate text for screenshots in the user's guide.

 Choose the Chat Mode